cns-netadmin/white-cabinet/README.md

     name = "DISPLAYED NAME"
-    url = "/URL" #Permanent Link of content weight = 1 #Order of each menu pre = "open"/"closed" #Default status of accodion menu
+    url = "/URL" #Permanent Link of content weight = 1 #Order of each menu pre = "open"/"closed" #Default status of accordion menu
 ```

+In this case, the page created by `/foo/bar/content/URL/_index.md` is corresponded.
-In each accordion menu, you can store contents in three ways:
+<br>You can store contents in three ways for each accordion menu:
   - list
   - tile
   - post card

-To use the postcard style, add parameter `post = "postcard"` in the block `menu.header`.
+<br>To use the postcard style, add parameter `post = "postcard"` in the block `menu.header`.

 See **[HOW TO MENU]()** for more information.